gvwilson/rsdx/docs/center/index.md

 ---
-title: "Working with Geocoded Data"
+title: "Work with Geocoded Data"
 tag: "Finding the centers of a set of map points."
 syllabus:
 -   "Try to narrow down the location of the pollutant spill by building a simple geographical model using cleaned-up data"